Limited liability partnership Business type

 Visit Partner’s Instructions for Schedule K-1 (565) for more information.

-Visit Resident and Nonresident Withholding Guidelines (FTB 1017) and the Small Business Withholding Tool for more information.
+Visit Resident and Nonresident Withholding Guidelines (FTB 1017) and the Quick Reference Guide California Nonwage Withholding Forms (FTB 1018) for more information.

 The LLP has no estimated tax requirements.
 However, partners may have to make estimated tax payments on their personal income tax returns.